Top 11 Best VPN Services of 2019Posted May 29, 2018, 4:58 p.m. by Jonathan

 Remote-access VPN is used by people who want to connect to a remote network.
 This is often the popular method of establishing a secure connection between an individual working from home and their company’s intranet.
 It is also commonly used by companies that employ delivery employees and salespeople that need constant access to the company’s network while being on the road.

-To make this possible, first you need a server that acts as a media gateway.
+To make this possible, first, you need a server that acts as a media gateway.
 This serves as a connection point for the user in the field trying to establish a connection via the internet.
-The server, often referred to as an NAS or network access server, will then attempt to authenticate the user on its own or redirect them to another dedicated server.
+The server often referred to as a NAS or network access server, will then attempt to authenticate the user on its own or redirect them to another dedicated server.